-In October 2019, Phone Administrative Services Inc. filed a New York False Claims Act complaint against numerous telephone providers in New York, including the Company, asserting knowing underpayment of 911 and Emergency Response fees.
+In 2014, plaintiff Phone Administrative Services Inc. filed a New York False Claims Act complaint against numerous telephone providers in New York asserting knowing underpayment of 911 and Emergency Response fees.
+In October 2019, plaintiff filed a Second Amended Complaint that added the Company as a defendant.
 Defendants filed a motion to dismiss on February 14, 2020.
-In response to the motion, plaintiff's counsel advised that it would amend the complaint and the parties agreed to hold the motion in abeyance until the complaint was amended.
+In response to the motion, plaintiff's counsel advised that it would again amend the complaint and the parties agreed to hold the motion in abeyance until the complaint was amended.
 Plaintiff filed its Third Amended Complaint on or about April 29, 2021 and its Fourth Amended Complaint on May 19, 2021.
 Defendants moved to dismiss that complaint; the Court denied that motion with a limited exception on March 11, 2022.
 On September 4, 2022, plaintiff served its Fifth Amended Complaint and, on February 20, 2023, plaintiff served its Sixth Amended Complaint.
 Although the outcome of the matter cannot be predicted and the impact of the final resolution of this matter on the Company's results of operations in any particular subsequent reporting period is not known at this time, management does not believe that the ultimate resolution of the matter will have a material adverse effect on the operations or financial position of the Company or the ability of the Company to meet its financial obligations as they become due.